 The Difference Between Private and Federal Student Loans

 Federal loans are those you’d get from the government.
-Things to know about federal student loans:
+What to know about federal student loans:

 - They have better and fixed interest rates.